DFE-Digital/tra-digital-design-history/app/posts/refer-serious-misconduct-by-a-teacher-in-england/2023-06-27-getting-feedback.md

 We allow users to give feedback through a link in the phase banner at the top of every page of the service.

-The feedback form used Google Forms to collect and store feedback.
-But since we no longer use Google Forms we’ve redesigned it to use GOV.UK styles.
+The feedback form uses Google Forms to collect and store feedback.
+But we cannot use Google Forms any more.

 We’ve also added a link to give feedback on the confirmation page which users reach when they submit a referral.